 If you fail to renew your CNA license before the expiration date, you will likely be put on to a delinquent status and will not be able to practice until you finish the requirements and pay the renewal fees.

 If you need to transfer your license to another state, you will need to go to the new state’s regulatory agency and look for the transfer requirements.

 For more information and to help find the regulatory agency in your state, visit the National Council Of State Boards of Nursing (NCSBN) nurse aide registry.

 Ready to start working as a CNA?
-Download the Clipboard Health app to search for shifts in your area.
+Check out our healthcare jobs at Clipboard Health to search for shifts in your area.